Bellman filtering and smoothing for state-space models: Parameter estimation by likelihood approximation

-While the decomposition above is itself exact, we do not generally have an exact expression for the KL divergence.
-To ensure that the log-likelihood contribution~\eqref{KL decomposition} is computable, we now turn to approximating the KL divergence term.
-In deriving the Bellman filter, we presumed that the researcher's knowledge, as measured in log-likelihood space for each time step, could be approximated by a multivariate quadratic function.
-Extending this line of reasoning, we consider the following approximations of the two terms that compose the realised KL divergence:
+While decomposition~\eqref{KL decomposition} is exact, we do not generally have an exact expression for the terms in curly brackets.
+To ensure that the log-likelihood contribution~\eqref{KL decomposition} is computable, I now turn to approximating the realised KL divergence.
+In deriving the Bellman filter, I presumed that the researcher's knowledge, as measured in log-likelihood space for each time step, could be approximated by a multivariate quadratic function.
+Extending this line of reasoning, I consider the following approximations of the two terms that compose the realised KL divergence:

-Here the state $\bm{\alpha}_t$ is understood as a variable in $\mathbb{R}^m$, while $\bm{a}_{t|t-1}$, $\bm{a}_{t|t}$, $\bm{I}_{t|t-1}$ and $\bm{I}_{t|t}$ are known quantities determined by the Bellman filter in Table~\ref{table11} or~\ref{table1}, depending on the context.
+Here the state $\bm{\alpha}_t$ is understood as a variable in $\mathbb{R}^m$, while $\bm{a}_{t|t-1}$, $\bm{a}_{t|t}$, $\bm{I}_{t|t-1}\geq \bm{0}$ and $\bm{I}_{t|t}\geq \bm{0}$ are known quantities determined by the Bellman filter in Table~\ref{table2} or~\ref{table3}, depending on the context.
 If the model is linear and Gaussian, then the Bellman filter is exact (it is, in fact, the Kalman filter), as are equations~\eqref{KL part 1}--\eqref{KL part 2}.
+Based on approximations~\eqref{KL part 1} and~\eqref{KL part 2}, the approximation of the realised KL divergence reads

+where all constants involving $\pi$ drop out.
+Nonnegativity of this quantity is guaranteed if $\bm{I}_{t|t}\geq \bm{I}_{t|t-1}$, which can be ensured in the implementation of the filter.
+Even when approximations~\eqref{KL part 1}--\eqref{KL part 2} are somewhat inaccurate, it may be that the approximation of their difference in equation~\eqref{KL approx} is quite accurate.
+Intuitively, the realised KL divergence between two densities can be approximated to second order by considering the difference between both argmaxes and the sharpness of both peaks.